gongzhimin/Membership-Inference-Attack-in-Federated-Learning/README.md

 And it's my pleasure to submit issues to point out some marginal flaws on the repositories they maintain.
     - [ML Privacy Meter](https://github.com/privacytrustlab/ml_privacy_meter)
     - [tf-fed-demo](https://github.com/Zing22/tf-fed-demo)
-    - The work I do can be regarded as a combination of their contributions.
+    - What I am doing can be regarded as an attempt to combine their contributions.